syncfusion-content/windowsforms-docs/WindowsForms/MaskedTextBox/MaskedEditBox-Events.md

 ## CharacterCasingChanged

-This event occurs when the CharacterCasing property is changed.
-The CharacterCasing property gets / sets the case of the characters as they are typed.
+This event occurs when the [CharacterCasing](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.TextBoxExt~CharacterCasing.html) property is changed.
+The `CharacterCasing` property gets or sets the case of the characters as they are typed.

 The event handler receives an argument of type EventArgs containing data related to this event.